January 12 & 13, 2018

 2520 W Jefferson Blvd, Los Angeles, CA 90018

-What can I love?
-A country, an arm, a new brand?
+What can I love? a country, an arm, a doll, a new brand?
 We scratch our hearts with the patience of a farmer in a glittering landscape.
 What is it that is me?
 What is it that is not me?
 How much freedom or limitation do I endure?

 Limited seating – reserve HERE

 $15 in advance/$20 at the door, as available

 ENCAJE plays with two concepts I have been exploring in my research for a while: «Diary exercise » and « Radio exercise ».
 The « Diary exercise » is a tool referencing the daily writing practice of novelist Anaïs Nin which she employed all through her life.
 I have always been inspired and somewhat guided by Anaïs Nin’s writings.
 Nin was an essayist and memoirist born to Cuban parents in France, where she was also raised.
 She wrote journals since she was 11 years old and ending shortly before her death as well as novels, critical studies, essays, short stories, and erotica.
 Her at times raw and blunt accounts of her everyday life as well as the acute observations of her own behavior and that of her peers had a great impact on the development of feminist thought.

 «Diary exercises»: is a “Pull-out” to set a short material, exploring mood sensations in the present moment and within it, searching for a fitting at times visceral vocabulary.
 It collects from the everyday material, a diary of unpredictability, a set of emotions and transformations affected by the minute, the hour, the day.
 I am interested in a form of recapitulation, an archive that captures the instant.
 I reinvent the untold, unpublished present of chaos and vulnerability.